frederic-nevers/moodle-filter_multiembed/readme.md

 # Services tested, not currently supported

 The following services have been tested, but cannot currently be supported (either the service does not offer embedding, or the embedding code cannot be reverse-engineered from the URL).
-Please get in touch if you think it can be done, or better yet send a pull request.
+Please create an issue [here](https://github.com/frederic-nevers/moodle-filter_multiembed/issues) if you think it can be done, or better yet send a pull request [here](https://github.com/frederic-nevers/moodle-filter_multiembed/pulls) .
    * Cram - http://www.cram.com
    * Dribbble - https://dribbble.com
    * Flashcard Machine - http://www.flashcardmachine.com/